Austin Butler: 2005–2018: Career beginnings

 In February 2010, Butler landed a recurring role as Jones on the CW series Life Unexpected, Later that year, he guest-starred in episodes of the Disney Channel sitcoms Wizards of Waverly Place and Jonas as well as on CSI: Miami and The Defenders.
 Also in 2010, Butler's Aliens in the Attic co-star Ashley Tisdale invited him to audition for a lead role in the film Sharpay's Fabulous Adventure, a spin-off of Disney's High School Musical franchise that followed the adventures of Sharpay Evans after high school as she tries to get her big break on Broadway.
 In the film, Butler plays Peyton Leverette, the love interest of Sharpay.
 Regarding his casting, Butler told Week In Rewind, "I had worked with Ashley once, and then I heard about the movie, because she called me and said, 'Austin, I want you to come and read for the director for this—I think you'd be perfect.'
 So, I went and met with the director, and it went really well, and I ended up doing the movie."
-The film was released direct-to-DVD on April 19, 2011.
+The film was released direct to DVD on April 19, 2011.

 In 2011, he booked the recurring role of Wilke on the ABC Family series Switched at Birth, debuting on June 27, 2011.
-In the same year, he signed on to play the lead role of Zack Garvey in the Lifetime TV movie The Bling Ring, made by Dick Clark Productions and directed by Michael Lembeck, based on the burglary group of the same name who targeted the homes of Hollywood's celebrities.
-The movie was released on September 26, 2011.
+In the same year, he signed on to play the lead role of Zack Garvey in the Lifetime television film The Bling Ring, made by Dick Clark Productions and directed by Michael Lembeck, based on the burglary group of the same name who targeted the homes of Hollywood's celebrities.
+The film was released on September 26, 2011.
 In January 2012, Butler guest-starred on the NBC comedy Are You There, Chelsea?